The system command allows configuration of a range of system parameters.

 | ||Use these commands to set and reset VLAN IDs for an interface or to show the current configuration. |

 Available VLAN IDs: 0-4094.

-From SFOS 18.0 you can configure all VLAN tagging, including for bridge interfaces, from the web admin console.
+You can configure all VLAN tagging, including for bridge interfaces, from the web admin console.
 If you have previously configured VLAN tags for a bridge interface from the CLI, we recommend you delete the configuration and set the tags in the web admin console instead.

 The wireless-controller settings let you configure parameters for attached access points including enabling troubleshooting features.

 | ||Use the ap_localdebuglevel and ap_debuglevel commands to configure the debugging level the device will use when logging. |